ADD/ADHD Testing and Assessment

 Step 1

-Day 1: You will complete the Brown ADD Scales and Diagnostic Form at Calvert + Associates.
-Be sure to plan for 3 or 4 hours depending on you or your child’s age.
+Day 1: You will complete the Brown ADD Scales and Diagnostic Form at Calvert + Associates or virtually.
+Be sure to plan for 3 or 4 hours depending on your or your child’s age.

 Step 2

-Day 1: Decide who you want the Report sent to (e.g., Medical Doctor, Therapist, School Faculty, etc.) and inform the examiner – you can make this decision later too.
+Day 1: Decide who you want the Report sent to (e.g., medical doctor, therapist, school faculty, yourself, etc.) and inform the examiner – you can make this decision later too.

 Step 3